adioshun/gitBook_DeepDrive/paper2017-voxelnet.md

 [23] T. Lin, P. Goyal, R. B. Girshick, K. He, and P. Dollar.
 Focal ´loss for dense object detection.
 IEEE ICCV, 2017.
 ```

-- 본 연구에서는 RPN의 일부분을 수정하고 In this work, we make several key modifications to the RPN architecture proposed in [32] ,and combine it with the feature learning network and convolutional middle layers to form an end-to-end trainable pipeline.
+- 본 연구에서는 RPN의 일부분을 수정하여 In this work, we make several key modifications to the RPN architecture proposed in [32] ,and combine it with the feature learning network and convolutional middle layers to form an end-to-end trainable pipeline.

 The input to our RPN is the feature map provided bythe convolutional middle layers.